LizenzFass78851/fxserverinstallscripts/scripts/2-install-fxserver/README.md

-## fivem
+## FiveM
-- a script to install fivem with txadmin enabled (requires run as root)
+A script to install FiveM with txAdmin enabled (requires root access).